Spark, 2degrees and Vodafone release app for blocking terror content

 Since the March 15 Christchurch shootings, Spark, 2degrees and Vodafone have worked in cooperation to block a number of sites known to be hosting copies of the gunman's video or manifesto, both of which have been banned by the Chief Censor - making it illegal to view or share, with penalties of up to 14 years jail.

-Vocus, the owner of Orcon and Slingshot, says it has also been blocking sites that host the banned content.
+Vocus, the owner of Orcon and Slingshot, says it has also been blocking sites that host the banned content and offering its own filtering service.